 This condition is thought to begin with spontaneous rupture of the vasa vasorum, the blood vessels that penetrate the outer half of the aortic media from the adventitia and arborize within the media to supply the aortic wall 2.

-The haematoma propagates along the media layer of the aorta.
+The haematoma propagates along the medial layer of the aorta.

-Similar to aortic dissections, intramural hematomas are classified according to the Stanford classification system 4:
+Similar to aortic dissections, intramural hematomas are classified according to the Stanford classification 4:

 - type A: involves the ascending aorta, with or without descending aortic involvement

 - type B: confined to the descending aorta, distal to the origin of the left subclavian artery